rupert648/culpert/README.md

 # culpert

+> [!WARNING]
+> Culpert is still very experimental and in development, use in production at your own risk.

+## Introduction

 > Per-span heap allocation profiler for Rust services.

+The rust ecosystem already has many great tools for continous benchmarking, take https://bencher.dev/ as one example.
+However I felt it was lacking in an easy to use tool to get the same kind of results for allocation performance/regressions.
+At my day job we run some pretty hot, high load systems where memory usage is important.
+We already make extensive use of CPU/heap profiling in production, but I wanted an earlier feedback loop before the code even hits prod.

+Initially, I just chucked a script to pull down the profile at the end of a long running acceptance test run and did some analysis on the pprof generated, but analysing this, and crucially comparing it to previous runs was a bit of a pain.
+If I wanted to check the hot paths or see the function stacks we cared about, I had to maintain a hand crafted lift of these function names then have some cursed bash script to build the necessary pprof commands.
+In my opinion, this was immediate code smell and extra maintenance burden.
+We already know which functions performance we care about - we trace them!

+Hence I built culpert (cul~prit~pert).
+Below gives technical schpiel/a technical definition of what it does, but essentially it acts as a heap profiler which automatically tags allocation samples with their already existing spans - from tracing, foundations or the in house culpert macro.
+It then ships a CLI for beautiful diffing so you can compare and contrast heap allocations on your important functions between runs, with no extra config.

+See [culpert-archive](https://github.com/rupert648/culpert-archive) for an example cloudflare worker for storing the collected pprofs based on commit hash, such that you can bake this stuff into CI.
+I also then provide an [example action](https://github.com/rupert648/culpert/blob/main/.github/actions/culpert-diff/action.yml) so you can see how this could be integrated into your CI.

+Culpert has already helped us capture multiple allocation regressions and even a memory leak before we hit production.
+We can, at a glance decide if a regression in allocations is intentional and worthwhile, and likewise see if our efforts to reduce allocations pay off.

+I'd also like to note that this, more than anything, was a learning project for myself to understand the world of heap allocations and stack tracing.
+This was built, and is maintained, in my free time.
+That said, if you have any feature requests or find any bugs, please open an issue.

+## What is it.

 A `#[global_allocator]` wrapper that attributes every sampled allocation to the **span** it happened inside, exports pprof-format profiles so the